sisiel/-Mining-Event-Periodicity-/README.md

 2. Most probable behavior cycle calculation: (improve part by yourself)

 Theoretically, after obtaining the sequence of the probability-period relationship of the first step, extract the peaks.
 For example, if 3 days is the period when you browse an APP, then 6 days are also, so 3, 6, 9 are likely to be the output of the first step.
 Extract the user's most probable event period based on the divisive scoring rule

+after run the code I upoad,we can see the Output result is score:2, T:7 Since our example data is (ls1 * 5 + ls2 * 2) * 10, that is, the result is also 7 days, and the result meets expectations